Traffic situation A2 Maastricht

 - Traffic from the John F. Kennedysingel heading north will take the new slip road to the N2 tunnel tube.
 For Maastricht-Centrum Noord or Berg en Terblijt, exit right at the end of the tunnel and take exit 53.
 For Eindhoven and Heerlen stay on the A2.

-- The slipway from John F. Kennedysingel to the A2 toward Liège will be open from 9 April.
-Exit 54 from Liège toward Maastricht-Centrum Zuid and Cadier en Keer will be open from 26 April.
+- The slipway from John F. Kennedysingel to the A2 toward Liège is open.
+Exit 54 from Liège toward Maastricht Centrum-Zuid and Cadier en Keer will be open at 24.
+May 6:00.

 Stay alert and choose the correct direction in good time